jepsen-io/jepsen/infoq/article.markdown

 ```

 Dynamo is designed to preserve writes as much as possible.
 Even though a node
-might return “PW val unsatisfied” when it can't replicate to the primary vnodes
+might return "PW val unsatisfied" when it can't replicate to the primary vnodes
-for a key, it may have been able to write to one primary vnode–or any number of
+for a key, it may have been able to write to one primary vnode--or any number of
 fallback vnodes.
 Those values will still be exchanged during read-repair,
 considered as conflicts, and the timestamp used to discard the older
-value–meaning all writes from one side of the cluster.
+value--meaning all writes from one side of the cluster.

 This means the minority component's "failed" writes can destroy all of the
 majority component's successful writes.